SteelDiamond/Non-Political-RSS-Feeds/README.md

 ---

+**Q.** Why not just use a third party RSS Feeds using RSSHub/Feedspot/etc.

+**A.** I should not have to.
+This is a basic feature that can and should be standard on every news site.
+It should be easy to find, and I should be able to filter it.
+It is not that hard, it is one of the default features of Wordpress which most sites use.

+The third parties are fine for smaller sites, but something as big as a media group, that should be something done on day one.

+Simply put, sources that do not do should die out in favor of ones that do.

+---

 **Q.** Your list favors the left/down/up/right/a/b/[ascended](https://i.imgur.com/dKbO1py.jpeg)!

 **A.** Then recommend me some RSS feeds that avoid politics from your side.